Minnesota Layoffs — June 2019

 This marks the third consecutive month of rising layoff activity.

-The data underscores a mixed picture for Minnesota's labor market, with activity diverging between monthly and annual comparisons.
-The Education sector warrants close attention heading into the next period.
+These figures highlight a mixed picture for Minnesota's labor market, with activity diverging between monthly and annual comparisons.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Minnesota.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Minnesota WARN notices, browse layoffs by state, or download the full dataset.